seantronsen/pvt/README.md

-# pvt -- Python Visualization & Algorithm Tuning
+# pvt -- Python Data Visualizer & Algorithm Tuner

 A small collection of real-time data viewing utilities, initially created to satisfy the goal of enabling algorithmic tuning with rapid feedback.